anezm12/Azure-Manufactory-Company/README.md

 ## Azure Databricks

-For databricks I created three notebooks one for all mouting with each container needed.
+For databricks, I used credential passthrough that allows you to authenticate automatically to Azure Data Lake Storage from Azure Databricks clusters using the identity that you use to log in to Azure Databricks.
+I created three notebooks.
+One for all mouting with each container needed.
 A second one to perform the first level of transformation, which consists of transforming the date type from "YYYY-MM-DD HH:mm:ss.SSS." to a simpler one “YYYY-MM-DD”.
 The second one, it was needed to transform all column titles from all tables, ‘ThisIsAnExample’ to ‘This_Is_An_Example’.

 Compute setting: